Villy-P/TS-Chess/README.md

 > git config --global user.email "email@provider.com"
 ```

-This configurates Git for you specifically.
+This configures Git for you specifically.

 In order to make Git easier go to [Github](https://github.com/) and sign up.
 Then click on the plus sign in the top right and create a new repository.